Sofia Kenin vs. Veronika Kudermetova: Prediction and Match Betting Odds | San Diego Open

 Sofia Kenin vs. Veronika Kudermetova Trends and Insights

+- Kudermetova is coming off a 5-7, 4-6 defeat to No. 73-ranked Bernarda Pera in the Round of 128 at the US Open.

-- Kenin has played 34 matches over the past 12 months (across all court surfaces), and 21.1 games per match.
+- Through 34 matches over the past 12 months (across all court types), Kenin has played 21.1 games per match and won 51.9% of them.

 - In her 20 matches on hard courts over the past 12 months, Kenin has played an average of 21.5 games.

-- On hard courts, Kudermetova has played 30 matches and averaged 20.9 games per match and 9.5 games per set.
+- Through 30 matches on hard courts in the past 12 months, Kudermetova has averaged 20.9 games per match and 9.5 games per set, winning 51.8% of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.